Winter

 • We have seating indoors, but please wear warm winter clothes.
 We are 350km north of the Arctic Circle in the midst of winter

-• Binoculars if you want (also available for hire on the boat)
+• Binoculars if you want

 • Camera, extra memory card and battery